mnot/I-D/rfc5785bis/draft.md

 site-wide policy information and other metadata available directly (if sufficiently concise), or provide references to other URIs that provide such metadata.

+It's also inappropriate to use well-known URIs as a means of identifying or locating a new protocol built on top of HTTP, since they are intended for metadata about their origin.

+In particular, locating information using a hostname instead of a URI is, on its own, insufficient reason to register a well-known URI.

 # Notational Conventions